John-Abbott-College/6P3-Notes/wk10/device-twins.md

 }
 ```

-**Step 5:** the back-end reads and tracks the results of the configuration operation.
+**Step 5:** The back-end reads and tracks the results of the configuration operation.

 > Note that a back-end service can set and track device twin properties across many devices at once by [querying](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-query-language) device twins (more on querying later).